ubuntu-mate/ubuntu-mate.org/blog/20160421-ubuntu-mate-xenial-final-release.md

 .. author: Martin Wimpress
 -->

-## What works?

-People tell us that Ubuntu MATE is stable.
-You may, or may not, agree.

-## What changed since the Ubuntu MATE 16.04 Beta 2 release?
+# Thank You!

+**Ubuntu MATE 16.04 LTS has not just been in development for 6 months.
+Ubuntu MATE 16.04 LTS has been in development for nearly 2 years.
+Since the project started in June 2014 this release, this our first official LTS, is what we've been working towards.
+This was the goal we had firmly in our sights every step of the way.**

+**I extend my sincere thanks to everyone who has contributed to Ubuntu MATE over the last 22 months.
+None of this would have been possible without the countless contributions from the amazing Ubuntu MATE community.
+I can't thank you all enough for what you've helped create.
+I only hope this release makes you all proud.**

 <div align="center">
 <img src="/gallery/blog/ubuntu-mate-1604-final.png" alt="Ubuntu MATE 16.04 LTS Final Release" />
 </div>

+## What changed since the Ubuntu MATE 16.04 Beta 2 release?

-### Here is what changed Ubuntu MATE 16.04 LTS Final Release since Beta 2.
+Here is what changed Ubuntu MATE 16.04 LTS Final Release since Beta 2:

   * Added `ubuntu-snappy-cli` to the default install.
   * Updated Ubuntu MATE Welcome to 16.04.9.